datacommonsorg/data/docs/representing_statistics.md

 encodes the clause "deaths in Travis County where the cause of death was XYZ".

-StatisticalPopulationExample1(&2) is an abstract set in the sense that it does not correspond to a particular set of people who satisfy that constraint at a certain point in time, but rather, to an abstract specification, about which we can make observations that are grounded at a particular point in time.
+StatisticalPopulationExample1(&2) is an abstract set--it does
+not correspond to a particular set of people who satisfy that constraint at a certain point in time, but rather, to an abstract specification, about which we can make observations that are grounded at a particular point in time.
 We now